 - Clinical validation of the DDS, an already clinically tested approach for accurately targeted intracerebral drug infusions in PD.
 The patented European innovation DDS also has significant potential in other indications needing intracerebral infusions.

 The clinical study builds on extensive preclinical research and related data on CDNF, including completed acute and chronic toxicology studies in non-human primates supporting an excellent safety profile.
 Further, the clinical study builds on existing clinical experience in DDS and related neurosurgery.

-The TreatER project will be executed during 2017-19.
+The TreatER project has been executed during 2017-2020.
 The project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 732386.